syntaxseed/php-puzzles/README.md

 # PHP Puzzles

-A monthly column originally published for (PHP Architect Magazine)[https://www.phparch.com/community/sherri-wheeler/].
+A monthly column originally published for [PHP Architect Magazine](https://www.phparch.com/community/sherri-wheeler/).
 Each month I present a new coding challenge, and I offer a couple solutions the following month.

 This repo contains monthly solution code.